 CCNC-SJ is committed to employment equity and is an equal opportunity employer, dedicated to fostering a positive and supportive environment.
 If you are someone in need of accommodations for any part of the application and hiring process, please let us know in your introduction.
 Any personal information provided will be maintained in confidence.

-Job Focus: Historical Research/Policy Analysis
+Job Focus: Policy Research and Analysis

 Education Level: Professional degree in a relevant field of study

 Start date: Immediately

 The Chinese Canadian National Council for Social Justice (CCNC-SJ) has applied and received funding from the United Way of Greater Toronto (UWGT) under the Community Services Recovery Fund to carry out a project called “Identifying Anti-Asian Hate Online” (the Project).

 In our efforts to address anti-Asian racism and hate online, we begin by looking at the United Nations Universal Declaration on Human Rights, which claims that everyone has the right to freedom of opinion and expression.
 However, many countries, including Canada, have overlapping laws that censor or limit certain types of expression, including speech that incites violence and hatred both online and in public.
 Some freedom of speech advocates believes in an open marketplace of ideas, where no expression is restricted and that the best response to harmful speech is through productive debates that let different ideas freely challenge each other.
 However, other groups serving victims of hate crimes and racialized communities contend that such restrictions on online hate speech are vital to the protection of minority communities from the harm that manifests itself in real-time.